How to build an empire with marketing from nothing

 Invest in an SEO strategy

-Investing in creating a search engine friendly site that uses relevant keywords is the best way for your business to make its way onto Google’s first result page.
+Investing in an SEO strategy would begin by creating a search engine friendly site that uses relevant keywords.
+This is the best way for your business to make its way onto Google’s first result page.

 Getting your products above your competitors on search engines results is really important.
 The first position on Google search results receives 33% of all traffic, the most out of every result.

 However, most will click on the top five results, so aiming for those is a good way to start.

 Creating blog content with good, reliable backlinks will also help to increase engagement time on your site, which Google also really likes.